michelonsouza/encrypt-storage/README.md

 ```

 ### options

-The options object is made up of the following properties:
+The options object consists of the following properties:

 *prefix*: default `null` - is optional and is the prefix of all keys used in the selected storage as shown below:

 ```typescript
 //...
 export const encryptStorage = EncryptStorage('secret_key', {